astonhaycock/CS-4307-Final/README.md

 ## Sample Queries:
 - Optimal path to graduate with you degree
--Finding bottlenecks(classes that hold people back) -classes that transfer over from major to major
+- Finding bottlenecks(classes that hold people back)
+- classes that transfer over from major to major
--distance between all of your classes you have to walk (building to building) -student availability where they put in a time in the front end when the student can take classes and returns the classes you can take on those days
+- distance between all of your classes you have to walk (building to building)
+- student availability where they put in a time in the front end when the student can take classes and returns the classes you can take on those days

 ---